Miles O'Brien (Star Trek): Depiction in Star Trek: Deep Space Nine

-The character of Miles O'Brien was transplanted from TNG to DS9 at the beginning of the latter show.
-In the story, Miles O'Brien transfers from the Enterprise-D to Deep Space Nine in the DS9 premiere episode "Emissary", to serve as the station's chief of operations.
-He would later assume an additional role as chief engineer of the USS Defiant, which is assigned to Deep Space Nine in the episode "The Search".
+The character of Miles O'Brien was transplanted from Star Trek: The Next Generation to Star Trek: Deep Space Nine at the beginning of the latter show.
+In the Deep Space Nine premiere episode, Miles O'Brien transfers from the Enterprise-D to Deep Space Nine to serve as the station's chief of operations.
+He would later assume an additional role as chief engineer of the USS Defiant, which is assigned to Deep Space Nine.

 O'Brien's character is unusual among Star Trek main characters.
 As well as being a non-commissioned officer, he is also a family man with a wife and children.
 He is often portrayed as being less patrician, and more pragmatic and down-to-earth than his colleagues.
-The producers would routinely put O'Brien under intense psychological pressure in episodes jokingly dubbed "O'Brien must suffer".
+The producers would routinely put O'Brien under intense psychological pressure.
 O'Brien was regularly chosen for such storylines because it was felt people could empathise with him.
-For example, in one episode ("Hard Time") he is falsely convicted of espionage and given the simulated memory of a 20-year prison sentence; in another ("Visionary"), he repeatedly time-travels into the future, witnessing his own death and the destruction of Deep Space Nine.
+For example, he is falsely convicted of espionage and given the simulated memory of a 20-year prison sentence; in another episode, he repeatedly time-travels into the future, witnessing his own death and the destruction of Deep Space Nine.

-While at DS9, he meets Dr. Julian Bashir, who initially irritates O'Brien (Episode: "The Storyteller"), but the two characters eventually become best friends.
+While stationed at Deep Space Nine, O'Brien meets Dr. Julian Bashir, who initially irritates him, but the two characters eventually become best friends.
 In particular, they frequently play darts and fight historical battles in the holosuites.

-In 2373, he has a son, Kirayoshi, delivered by surrogate Kira Nerys in the episode "The Begotten".
+In 2373, his son, Kirayoshi, is born, delivered by surrogate Kira Nerys.
+His wife Keiko helps rescue her husband.
+Ironically Miles has to rescue his wife who has been possessed by a Pagh Wraith in a nearly successful attempt to destroy the Prophets; Miles instead directs the energy charge at Keiko which destroys the evil spirit and freed his wife.

+After an undercover assignment infiltrating the Orion Syndicate, O'Brien adopts Chester, a cat previously owned by Bilby, a man who he grew close to during the mission.

-At the end of Deep Space Nine, O'Brien and his family depart the station to move back to Earth, where Miles is to serve as an engineering professor at Starfleet Academy.
-The soundtrack accompanying these moments on screen is to the tune of "The Minstrel Boy".
+At the end of Deep Space Nine, O'Brien and his family depart the station to move back to Earth, where he is to serve as an engineering professor at Starfleet Academy.

 O'Brien is briefly mentioned in Star Trek: Lower Decks as the "most important person in Starfleet history" during a brief cutaway to the far future.